 Is K-12 Blended Learning Disruptive?
-An introduction to the theory of hybrids by Clayton M. Christensen, Michael B. Horn, and Heather Staker for DISRUPTIVE INNOVATION by Clayton M. Christensen, Michael B. Horn, and Heather Staker
+An introduction to the theory of hybrids by Clayton M. Christensen, Michael B. Horn, and Heather Staker by Clayton M. Christensen, Michael B. Horn, and Heather Staker

 Is K-12 Blended Learning Disruptive?

 An introduction to the theory of hybrids